avionix-g/astacid/README.md

 # Astacid
 A DejaVu-based font for programming.

-Astacid is based mostly on [DejaVu Sans Mono - Bront](https://github.com/chrismwendt/bront), but includes glyphs from Hack and Ubuntu Mono.
+Astacid is based on [DejaVu Sans Mono - Bront](https://github.com/chrismwendt/bront), but includes glyphs from Hack and Ubuntu Mono.
-Changes made to **DejaVu Sans Mono - Bront** include:
+Changes made to DejaVu Sans Mono - Bront include:

 - `(` and `)` are not tapered
 - `*` matches the size of `+`